nanderv/SS/README.md

     answers in `raw-result-analysis.csv`, for as many Petri nets as possible (which you downloaded from Blackboard).

+## Exercise 4
+In this exercise we are going to build a CTL model checker, where atomic predicates are expressions for the fireability of Petri net transitions.
+The Petri net model checking contest specifies these kind of formulas in files named CTLFireability.[xml|txt].
+The exact syntax and semantics is specified in `MCC2016-FormulaManual.pdf`, located in the root directory of this git repository.
+The syntax and semantics are very much the same as in the lectures.
+However, whenever, there is a predicate `is-fireable(t1,t2,)`, this actually means a disjunction; `t1`, or `t2` should be fireable.

 ## Common Pitfalls and hints
  1. If you have protected pointers to BDDs (with `sylvan_protect`) make sure to unprotect (with `sylvan_unprotect`) those before closing the